damburgey/handlebrake/README.md

 * 0.7
 	* Added $MinBitrate and $MaxBitrate
-	* Will skip passed the video if the detected Bitrate isn't within our desired parameters
+	* Will skip passed the source video and not try to encode it, if the detected Bitrate isn't within our desired parameters

 * 0.6
 	* Added video detection on source file for x265, h265, hevc, vp9